Erk-Vural/Java_Articles/lambda-expressions/README.md

 - It requires less coding.
 - It decreases boilerplate code.
 - Functions can create without belonging classes.
-- Lambda expression can be passes around like objects.
+- Lambda expression can be passed around like objects.

 ## Lambda Expressions can have different kind of implementations